Did you know that you may be able to earn college credit for your non-college or experience-based learning.

-- PLA credit are not included as part of you semester enrollment for the purposes of financial aid, veteran benefits or any other purpose predicated on total hours of enrollment for a given semester
+- PLA credits are not included as part of your semester enrollment for the purposes of financial aid, veteran benefits or any other purpose predicated on total hours of enrollment for a given semester

 PLA credit may be earned through a combination of the following:

 You may earn college credit through certain standardized testing.
 Upon receiving a satisfactory score, you may earn college credit.
-Detailed list of tests and acceptable scores.
 For more assistance on what types of exams Arapahoe Community College accepts, please contact the ACC Graduation and Prior Learning Assessment Coordinator at 303.797.5630.

 To schedule a CLEP, DSST, UExcel exam and/or for fee information, please contact the ACC Testing Center at 303.797.5993.

-If you have taken one of the standardized exams listed below at another location, order an official transcript/score report and have it sent to ACC for evaluation: Arapahoe Community College, Attention Admissions and Records, Campus Box 14, 5900 S. Santa Fe Drive, P.O.
+If you have taken one of the standardized exams listed below at another location, order an official transcript/score report and have it sent to ACC for evaluation: Arapahoe Community College, Attention Records and Enrollment Services, Campus Box 14, 5900 S. Santa Fe Drive, P.O.
 Box 9002, Littleton, CO 80160.

 Institutional Challenge Exams are the way ACC abides by Colorado Revised Statutes 23-1-125 , which requires public institutions of higher education to offer students an option for testing out of core courses.